Loading Events

 • Key lessons learned from common FEED challenges.

-• Activity: Wrap-up discussion on applying FEED concepts in small-scale projects.
+Activity: Wrap-up discussion on how to apply FEED concepts in small-scale projects.

 Ir.
-Deddy Nugraha is a Senior Rotating Engineer and Asset Reliability Specialist with a degree in Mechanical Engineering from ITB (1990) and advanced training in gas turbine maintenance and repair in France and the USA.
-He has extensive experience in root cause analysis (RCA) and troubleshooting for turbomachinery equipment, as well as reliability philosophy.
-He serves as the General Secretary for the Indonesian Reliability Society (ISR) and KMI.
+Deddy Nugraha, is a Senior Rotating Engineer and Asset Reliability specialist.
+Graduated from Mechanical Engineering Department, ITB (1990), and had advanced training in France and USA, for Gas turbine maintenance and repair.
+He brings extensive expertise in RCA and troubleshooting for Turbomachinery Equipment, as well as in Reliability philosophy, and serves as a SERIP instructor at Chevron-Riau.
+Additionally, he holds the position of General Secretary for both the Indonesian Reliability Society (ISR) and KMI.

 Details